 Meanwhile, Moffat is set to begin work on new HBO drama The Time Traveller's Wife and BBC series Inside Man, so it's a bit unclear when he'd find the time to fit making another Dracula into his schedule.

 So don't expect to see anything until mid-to-late 2021, at the earliest.
 Sherlock, Gatiss and Moffat's previous series, was renowned for lengthy gaps between series.

-What would happen in series 2 of Dracula?
+What would happen in a potential second season of Dracula?